silviamaggi/smd-com/_posts/2020-07-09-design-digested-empathic-design.md

 ---
-title: "Design, Digested 6: Anti-Racism, misogyny of the workforce"
+title: "Anti-Racism, misogyny of the workforce"
 last_modified_at: '2022-03-23 15:33:33'
 featured-post: false
 categories: